Pay Secrecy Policies and NLRA Implications

 The National Labor Relations Board (NLRB) routinely has held that written pay secrecy policies violate federal law.
 But what about implied ones?
 When an employer is found to have violated the law by having a pay secrecy policy—written or implied—the employer must offer remedies.
 However, those remedies typically are not sufficient to deter such behavior in the future.
 Hopefully, the executive orders might be able to do more.

 If you have questions about filing a claim related to a pay secrecy policy and/or for discriminatory pay, an experienced employee rights lawyer can help.
-Contact Scott Wagner and Associates, P.A. today.
+Contact Scott Law Team today.